dougeby/IntuneDocs/intune/macos-device-features-settings.md

 2. Select **Add**.
 The AirPrint server is added to the list.
 You can add many AirPrint servers.

-    You can also **Import** a comma separated file (.csv) that includes a list of AirPrint printers.
+    You can also **Import** a comma-separated file (.csv) that includes a list of AirPrint printers.
 Also, after you add AirPrint printers in Intune, you can **Export** this list.

 3. When finished, select **OK** to save your list.